-Do you need help with WPForms?
-Our support team can help you troubleshoot any form questions or functionality issues you run across with WPForms or our addons, but we’ll need your help to ensure the best and most efficient support.
+Are you having trouble using WPForms?
+Our support team can assist you with troubleshooting any questions or errors you run across while using WPForms or our addons.
+However, we’ll need your help to ensure the best and most efficient solution.

-The first and most important step in troubleshooting is always to make sure the WPForms plugin is up-to-date.
+The first and most important step in troubleshooting is always to make sure your WPForms plugin is up-to-date.
 Doing so requires two steps:

 - First, check that your WPForms license key is verified on your site.